team-dante/Dante-Patient-React-Native/README.md

 * Patients can see where doctors are located inside the radiation oncology
 * Patients can check-in / check-out when they enter/leave a room
 * Patients can provide feedback about their experience during the visit.
-* Clinic staff can view feedback and visit duration for each patient.

 **Optional Nice-to-have Stories**